 Conflicts between Landlords and Tenants are often complicated.
-Both sides typically blame the other for the problem and feel victimized by the situation.
-The tenant naturally feels at a disadvantage as they are often the less powerful party from a financial standpoint.
-And the landlord feels disadvantaged as the law is often pro-tenant in execution and the tenant is using their property without adhering to contractual stipulations.
-Neither party is equipped to best manage this situation alone which is why experienced landlord tenant lawyers are vital in resolving Landlord Tenant conflicts.
-The Law Offices of Greg Prosmushkin, P.C. are experienced in handling all facets of the Landlord Tenant relationship and are happy to offer all perspective clients a free consultation to discuss their matter.
+Each side usually blames the other for the problem, and feels victimized by the situation.
+The tenant naturally feels at a disadvantage, as they are often the less powerful party from a financial standpoint.
+But the landlord also feels disadvantaged, as the law is often pro-tenant in execution, and the tenant is using their property without adhering to contractual stipulations.
+Neither party is equipped to best manage this situation alone, which is why experienced landlord-tenant lawyers are crucial in resolving Landlord-Tenant conflicts.
+The Law Offices of Greg Prosmushkin, P.C. are experienced in handling all facets of the landlord-tenant relationship and are happy to offer all prospective clients a free consultation to discuss their matter.

 Renting Property in Philadelphia

 The Landlord-Tenant Act of 1951 governs landlord and tenant disputes in the Commonwealth.
 However, disputes may become quite complicated, as cities and townships may have additional laws concerning the landlord-tenant relationship within their borders.
 Therefore, it is best to seek the help of a local landlord-tenant lawyer to ensure that you are aware of both your rights and responsibilities prior to entering into, attempting to breach, or prematurely conclude a rental agreement.